Betts falls triple shy of cycle, leads Dodgers past Phillies - KESQ

 Gavin Lux lined the go-ahead single to right over a drawn-in infield in the eighth inning for a 5-4 lead.
 Cody Bellinger scored on Searanthony Dominguez’s wild pitch to make it 6-4.

 José Alvarado (0-1) allowed two hits to open the eighth and took the loss.
 Daniel Hudson (2-3) pitched 1 1/3 scoreless inning of relief and earned the win.
-Craig Kimbrel worked a scoreless ninth for his ninth save.
+Craig Kimbrel, the last of eight Dodgers pitchers, worked a scoreless ninth for his ninth save.

 Austin Barnes hit his fourth homer of the year in the ninth for a 7-4 lead.